yiycz/GP-EXAMPLE-BANK/examples/naomi-neo-criticism.md

 **Use:** As affluent influencers flaunt excessive spending and lavish living, viewers may feel pressured to emulate them, leading to growing dissatisfaction with their own ordinary lives.
+World-renowned celebrities and influencers like Cristiano Ronaldo showcase luxurious lifestyles with designer clothes and private jets, while smaller creators spotlight new tech and beauty products through unboxing videos.
+This trend subtly normalises excessive spending and an insidious culture of consumerism.
+Consequently, social media pressures individuals to alter their financial decisions, amplifying their spending to portray a false image of wealth.